Sustainable jojoba oil, a natural beauty treasure from Peru

 We also take responsibility in the Ica region: in addition to create reliable long-term jobs, we have been supplying the local school and kindergarten in Humay with school materials, stationary and digital equipment for over 20 years.
 A canteen was set up for high school students.
 In addition, scholarships are awarded for the regional agricultural school.
 After the great earthquake in 2007, our company supported employees who had lost their homes with loans and building materials and helped with the reconstruction.

-Our jojoba oil is certified organic, Cosmos approved, Kosher, Halal and certified as a social responsibility product according to the FOR LIFE standard, certified by Ecocert.
+Our jojoba oil is certified organic, Cosmos approved, Cosmos certified, Kosher, Halal and certified as a social responsibility product according to the FOR LIFE standard, certified by Ecocert.
 INCA OIL Jojoba plantations comply with Nagoya protocol from 2014.

 To guarantee sustainability we regularly invest in the renewal and increase of plantations and high-quality German processing equipment.